The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Data Curation

-For the specific purpose of complementing the SEDs of sources in our catalogue (Sec.~\ref{sec:SED}), we have reduced this radius to 2" to minimise contamination by neighbouring sources.
-We visually inspected a large number of SEDs produced with VizieR-SED data and compared them with SEDs built using photometry from our historical compilation (Sec.~\ref{sec:data-historical}) and large photometric surveys (Sec.~\ref{sec:largePhotSurveys}), which had their magnitude-flux conversions carefully carried out by ourselves using meta-data available in their original publication.
+For the specific purpose of complementing the SEDs of sources in our catalogue (Sect.~\ref{sec:SED}), we have reduced this radius to 2" to minimise contamination by neighbouring sources.
+We visually inspected a large number of SEDs produced with VizieR-SED data and compared them with SEDs built using photometry from our historical compilation (Sect.~\ref{sec:data-historical}) and large photometric surveys (Sect.~\ref{sec:largePhotSurveys}), which had their magnitude-flux conversions carefully carried out by ourselves using meta-data available in their original publication.
 This procedure allowed us to identify and exclude from the SEDs data from surveys showing large systematics compared to the larger body of data available.
-We have post-processed VizieR-SED outputs to remove data coming from all CDS tables already included in the compilation (\emph{i.e.,} from Sec.~ \ref{sec:data-historical} and \ref{sec:largePhotSurveys}).
+We have post-processed VizieR-SED outputs to remove data coming from all CDS tables already included in the compilation (\emph{i.e.,} from Sect.~ \ref{sec:data-historical} and \ref{sec:largePhotSurveys}).

 We also noticed large spreads in flux density in the SEDs generated by VizieR-SED, especially in the optical range 0.4-0.8 $\mu$m.
-By further inspecting these data original tables, we verified that although a fraction of the spread remained unexplained, most of these could be traced back to either multi epoch surveys (YSOs are typically photometric variables as discussed in Sec.~\ref{sec:var}) or to surveys targeting extended sources and publishing photometry extracted for different aperture sizes (e.g. SDSS).
+By further inspecting these data original tables, we verified that although a fraction of the spread remained unexplained, most of these could be traced back to either multi epoch surveys (YSOs are typically photometric variables as discussed in Sect.~\ref{sec:var}) or to surveys targeting extended sources and publishing photometry extracted for different aperture sizes (e.g. SDSS).
 Finally, we opted to avoid this wavelength range and kept only data in the ranges 0.1-0.4 $\mu$m and 0.8-1000$\mu$m, which seemed less affected by these issues.